Our next-gen architecture is built to help you make sense of your ever-growing data Watch a 4-min demo video!

 }

-No more “_grokparsefailure” tags.
-Also, there is a new document corresponding to the new line we added to our sample log:
+No more _grokparsefailure tags.
+Also, a new document corresponds to the new line we added to our sample log:

 Nice!
 We got our log data neatly organized in Elasticsearch!
-We now have the freedom to parse almost any kind of text file, even if the information in it doesn’t follow a fixed pattern.
+We now have the freedom to parse almost any kind of text file, even if its information doesn’t follow a fixed pattern.